Tēnā koutou katoa, Kia orana katoatoa

 I am blessed to work in the Māori Health Unit at Hutt Hospital as one of the Pou Āwhina Hinengaro in the community.

-My work is mainly in the mental health and addictions area, supporting whānau in the community on their journey of wellbeing.
+My work is mainly in the mental health and addiction area, supporting whānau in the community on their journey of wellbeing.
 I work with the clinical mental health teams, supporting them to look after whānau.
 I also visit whānau on the wards.

 As I work under the holistic health model of Te Whare Tapa Whā, my work varies greatly from supporting with transport to appointments to finding housing, food or employment or education.
 I connect whānau to counsellors or programmes that can benefit their wellbeing.